paulrobertlloyd/paulrobertlloyd-v4/src/articles/1999/03/early_graphic_design_in_television/index.md

 It was for this reason that when Lambie-Nairn was recalled in 1997 to redesign the BBC’s identity, from its corporate logo to all of its radio and television station identities — that the BBC2 logo remained unchanged, with only more indents being added to the ever increasing family.
 Lambie-Nairn has gained so much credibility within the BBC, that nearly everything you see today on the BBC, has been created by Martin Lambie-Nairn.

 His success has also reached a point, that for a long period during the 1990’s, three of the four terrestrial television channels, a number of ITV regions, and many satellite channels, all had identities created by Lambie-Nairn as well as a number of overseas television companies.
-Martin Lambie-Nairn was also the man behind the popular eighties satirical television show <cite>Spitting Image</cite> in which his company also financed the initial development.
+Martin Lambie-Nairn was also the man behind the popular eighties satirical television show ""Spitting Image"" in which his company also financed the initial development.

 ***